olofd/react-native-photos-framework/README.md

 and can only load photos and videos stored on the users device.
 This is not what your user expects today.
 Most users photos live on iCloud and these won't show if you use ALAssetLibrary.

-If you use this library (Photos Framework) you can display the users local resources and the users iCloud resources.
+If you use this library (Photos framework) you can display the users local resources and the users iCloud resources.

 ###Installation:
 `npm i react-native-photos-framework --save && react-native link react-native-photos-framework`

 NOTE: When running `npm install` this library will try to automatically add `NSPhotoLibraryUsageDescription` to your Info.plist.
 Check that it is there after the install or update it's value from the default:
-`Using photo library to select pictures`.
+`Using photo library to select pictures`
  (Will not do anything if you have already defined this key in Info.plist)

 ##Library (Top level):